DealerOfDamage/DBTest/README.md

 python3.1 db_client.py --gui
 ```

-Specify an initial database path (defaults to an in-memory database) or connect to a file using the Browse button inside the GUI.
+Specify an initial database path (defaults to an in-memory database) or connect to a file/remote URI using the Browse button inside the GUI.

 While in the interactive shell, type `exit` or `quit` to close the program.
 End statements with a semicolon (`;`).